System requirements

 Note

-Some configuration options can impact requirements for resources such as memory; by adjusting these options you can keep requirements to a minimum.
+Some configuration options can impact resource requirements, such as memory; by adjusting these options, you can keep requirements to a minimum.

 Section | Description |